Think Before You Act: Decision Transformers with Working Memory: Methodology

-In Fig.~\ref{fig:archi} we depict the architecture of \name, which consists of three components: the Transformer module, the Memory module, and the Multi-layer perceptron (MLP) module.
-The primary role of the Transformer module is to capture dependencies and relationships between states, actions, and returns in a sequence.
-The input of the Transformer module is a fixed-length sequence of trajectories, denoted as $\tau^{t+1:t+K}$.
+In Figure~\ref{fig:archi}, we depict the architecture of \name, which consists of four components: the attention module, the encoder module associated with positional encoding, the action decoder module, and the memory module.
+The primary role of the attention module is to capture dependencies and relationships between states, actions, and returns in a sequence.
+The encoder with positional encoder module embeds the inputs and persists the temporal correlations between states and actions.
+The input of the encoder module is a fixed-length sequence of trajectories, denoted as $\tau^{t+1:t+K}$.
 The output is a sequence of embeddings, where each entry can be attended state embeddings, action embeddings, or return-to-go embeddings.
-The Transformer module follows the architecture of GPT-2 \citep{radford2019language}, but without the feed-forward layer after attention blocks.
-We separate the GPT-2 architecture into two pieces: the Transformer module and the MLP module, following the setup for natural language processing tasks: one GPT-2 model can be applied to a wide variety of tasks with different MLP modules \cite{radford2019language}.
-Finally, we introduce a working memory module for storing and manipulating intermediate information.
-This is inspired by the Neural Turing Machine \citep{graves2014neural}, where the memory is utilized to infer multiple algorithms.
+The action decoder is a multi-layer perceptron (MLP) that responds to decode the latent parameters of actions.
+We introduce a memory module for storing and manipulating intermediate information on top of the standard Decision Transformer architecture.
+This memory design is inspired by the Neural Turing Machine \citep{graves2014neural}, where the memory is utilized to infer multiple algorithms.
+The details of memory module design and functionality are introduced in Section~\ref{subsec:mem}.